sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

 1. You can use [this](https://github.com/Rodrigossz/AzureCognitiveSkill) Azure Functions solution to demo the complex type that is returned
 1. Explanation: we are only using PII

+## Bot LAB

+You can demo searches for linux e LearnAI.
+Ctrl+click the URL to open the IMAGES, not the other files.

 ## Final Case - Finished Solution

 Expected: